Ford of Britain

-Ford of Britain (officially Ford Motor Company Limited) is a British wholly owned subsidiary of Ford Technologies Limited (formerly called Blue Oval Holdings), itself a subsidiary of Ford International Capital LLC, which is a subsidiary of Ford Motor Company.
+Ford Motor Company Limited, trading as Ford of Britain, is a British wholly owned subsidiary of Ford Technologies Limited (formerly called Blue Oval Holdings), itself a subsidiary of Ford International Capital LLC, which is a subsidiary of Ford Motor Company.
 Its business started in 1909 and has its registered office in Laindon, Essex.
 It adopted the name of Ford of Britain in 1960.

 Ford of Britain operates two major manufacturing sites in the UK, in Dagenham (diesel engine production) and Halewood (transmissions).
-It also operates a large research and development facility in Dunton, Essex, which employs over 3,000 engineers.
+It also operates a large research and development facility in Dunton, Essex, which employ around 35,000 people in product development, manufacturing, sales and marketing, and service roles.

 In 2010, Ford had been the UK's biggest-selling car and commercial vehicle brand for 34 and 45 consecutive years respectively.

 History

 1903–1918

 The first Ford cars, three Model As, were imported into the UK in 1903, and the first dealership opened in Southampton in November 1910.
 In 1909 the Ford Motor Company (England) Limited was established under the chairmanship of Percival Perry, opening an office at 55 Shaftesbury Avenue, London, in 1909.